MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ManagementRoleAssignment.md

 ```

 ### -Delegating
-!!!
-Exchange Server 2010

-The Delegating parameter specifies whether delegating or regular role assignments should be returned.

-By default, both delegating and regular scopes are returned.
-To return only delegating role assignments, specify a value of $True.
-To return only regular role assignments, specify a value of $False.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online, Exchange Online Protection

 The Delegating parameter specifies whether delegating or regular role assignments should be returned.

 By default, both delegating and regular scopes are returned.
 To return only delegating role assignments, specify a value of $true.
 To return only regular role assignments, specify a value of $false.

 ```yaml
 Type: $true | $false